 Lex is a funny one because it’s not specifically a dating app, but also it is.
 Having started out as a modern take on the personal ads written in On Our Backs, a women-run erotica magazine from the 80s and 90s, Lex is now a text-based community app for anyone who is queer.
 That means alongside someone advertising their desire for someone to top them, you’ll also have people advertising lesbian parties and trans+ houseshares.
 Personally, I love this app, and by adding posts about polyamory events and queer parties, I have connected with lots of like-minded folks over the past couple of years.

 Like Her above, Lex was originally an app for FLINTA+ folks.
-However, during their rebrand last year, they broadened the scope to include queer cis men.
+However, during their rebrand in 2023, they broadened the scope to include queer cis men.
 This change angered some people, who felt that the app was a rare space for queerness that wasn’t dominated by guys.
 However, others thought that it made the space feel more welcoming for trans+ guys.
-One of the nice things about the rebrand has been the way they have evolved members’ profiles to include photos and more info about what they are looking for, making it more like a dating app without having the pressure to be swiping all the time.
+One of the nice things about the rebrand has been how they have evolved members’ profiles to include photos and more info about what they are looking for, making it more like a dating app without the pressure to be swiping all the time.

 Pros